myspc-development/art-test/docs/widget-settings-codex.md

 ## 7. Widget Settings

 Each widget may expose configurable options.
+The snippet below shows a sample registration.
 The `DashboardWidgetRegistry::register()` method accepts a `settings` array describing each field:

 ```php